node62/TDS-May-2025/3.GA-3/Question-9/README.md

 python3 app.py
 ```

 That's it!
-The API will be available at `http://localhost:8000`
+The API will be available at `http://localhost:8000`\
+Therefore, final answer should be `http://localhost:8000/search`

 ## Usage